L O A D I N G

 eXtreme Group

-We are a group of young people in County Durham with SEND.
-We meet to share ideas and help to make SEND services better for young people. eXtreme members attend events on behalf of Investing in Children, organise events and work with Durham County Council and the NHS!
-We enjoy having our voice heard, being respected, meeting new people and building our confidence.
+We are a group of young people in County Durham with Special Educational Needs and/or Disabilities (SEND).
+We meet regularly to share ideas and help to make SEND services better for young people. eXtreme members attend events on behalf of Investing in Children, organise events and work with Durham County Council and the NHS!

 Your Autism

 We are a group of children and young people who come together to express and be ourselves.
-Our group is away to get creative, in-tune with your mind, feel better in yourself and also make friends.
+Our group is a way to get creative, in-tune with your mind, feel better in yourself and also make friends.
 We work on a range of tasks to communicate different messages and projects through the use of art.